 Rapid diagnosis by early renal biopsy and serological testing is essential, because appropriate treatment given before renal damage is advanced can result in an excellent prognosis.

 Treatment is by removal of circulating antibodies using plasma exchange combined with agents to prevent their continued production.

-Goodpasture’s disease, also known as anti-glomerular basement membrane antibody (anti-GBM) disease, is an important cause of the pulmonary renal syndrome (Goodpasture’s syndrome).
-The pulmonary renal syndrome consists of glomerulonephritis and pulmonary haemorrhage.
+Goodpasture’s disease, also known as anti-glomerular basement membrane antibody (anti-GBM) disease, is an important cause of pulmonary-renal syndrome (Goodpasture’s syndrome).
+Pulmonary-renal syndrome consists of glomerulonephritis and pulmonary haemorrhage.
 Goodpasture’s disease is caused by an autoantibody to the alpha-3 chain of type IV collagen.
 This type of collagen is principally found in the basement membranes of alveoli and glomeruli.

 Senior Lecturer and Honorary Consultant in Nephrology

 RGP has helped Genzyme develop educational materials for neurologists regarding the increased risk of Goodpasture's disease with alemtuzumab use.
 RGP has published an article on post-alemtuzumab nephritis in which employees of Genzyme were co-authors.